iobroker-community-adapters/ioBroker.shelly/docs/EN/INSTALL.md

 1. Requires node.js 8.0 or higher and Admin v3!
 2. Install the Shelly adapter
-2. If use the Shelly CoAP protocoll (default) you do not have to do something.
-If use MQTT as protocol, you have to configure a few things in ioBroker and on your Shelly devices.

 ### General
 You can use the adapter in CoAP or MQTT mode.
 The default mode is CoAP and you do not have to do anything.